 On January 1, 2017, Indian and Pakistani diplomats exchanged official lists of the nuclear facilities located in their respective countries.
-According to news accounts at the time, this was the 26th such annual exchange of lists, pursuant to a 1988 bilateral confidence building agreement not to attack each other’s nuclear installations.[i]
+According to news accounts at the time, this was the 26th such annual exchange of lists, pursuant to a 1988 bilateral confidence-building agreement not to attack each other’s nuclear installations.
 The fact that this exchange has been implemented without interruption, during periods of both calm and military crisis, makes it the most enduring nuclear confidence-building measure (CBM) on record in South Asia.
 At the same time, the banality of this exchange suggests that the agreement has little practical contemporary meaning for peace and security in the region.

-When the non-attack agreement was originally negotiated, both countries’ nuclear weapons enterprises were relatively small and secretive, and fears (in Pakistan, at least) of a surprise attack on nuclear facilities had been rampant for several years.[ii]
+When the non-attack agreement was originally negotiated, both countries’ nuclear weapons enterprises were relatively small and secretive, and fears (in Pakistan, at least) of a surprise attack on nuclear facilities had been rampant for several years.
 The agreement in theory helped allay concerns that nuclear facilities could be attacked purposefully, either by surprise or during a conflict, thus mitigating the potential humanitarian or environmental consequences that might result.

-Over time, however, the agreement has proven to be merely symbolic and its potential as a building block for enhanced confidence has remained limited.
+Over time, however, the agreement has proven to be merely symbolic, and its potential as a building block for enhanced confidence has remained limited.
 It was never backed by verification provisions, for example.
-During the period prior to 1998, in which neither state had openly declared its nuclear weapon status, it was widely assumed that both sides omitted nuclear weapons-related facilities from their respective declarations.[iii]
+During the period prior to 1998, in which neither state had openly declared its nuclear weapon status, it was widely assumed that both sides omitted nuclear-weapons-related facilities from their respective declarations.
 It is almost certainly the case today that neither side declares sites associated with nuclear weapons storage and operations, and perhaps other facilities as well.
-Any stabilizing influence the agreement contributed in the past has long since dissipated. [iv]
+Any stabilizing influence the agreement contributed in the past has long since dissipated.

 The lost promise of this long-standing CBM could be revitalized by modernizing the agreement to make it more relevant to contemporary strategic circumstances in the region.
 I propose to expand the agreement in two ways that build on the existing recognition by both states that they have a shared interest in preventing an incident at a nuclear facility anywhere in the region that results in a radioactive release.
 First, the non-attack provision should be expanded to other targets, destruction of which could similarly result in environmental or humanitarian catastrophe.
-For purposes of illustration and suggestion, I propose that large dams, which are used for hydroelectric power generation and flood mitigation, be covered by the agreement.
-The June 24 attack on the Salma dam in Afghanistan’s Herat province, attributed to the Taliban, highlights the importance of protecting such critical infrastructure.[v]
-Second, in recognition of the potential for non-state actors to do as much damage as state actors, a mechanism to share information about terrorist threats to facilities covered by agreement should be established.
+For the purposes of illustration and suggestion, I propose that the agreement cover large dams, which are used for hydroelectric power generation and flood mitigation.
+The June 24 attack on the Salma dam in Afghanistan’s Herat province, attributed to the Taliban, highlights the importance of protecting such critical infrastructure.
+Second, in recognition of the potential for non-state actors to do as much damage as state actors, the agreement should establish a mechanism to share information about terrorist threats to facilities covered by the agreement.

 Augmenting the Non-Attack Agreement